Polar Medal (Canada): Eligibility

 The Governor General's Northern Medal was awarded to "citizens whose actions and achievements contributed to the evolution and constant reaffirmation of the Canadian North as part of our national identity."

 The Polar Medal was created with the approval of Queen Elizabeth II to "recognize those who have contributed to or endeavoured to promote a greater understanding of Canada’s Northern communities and its people", as well as "those individuals who have withstood the rigours of the polar climate to make significant contributions to polar exploration and knowledge, scientific research, and the securement of Canada's Northern sovereignty."
 Nominations may be made by any person or group at any time.
 A committee in the Chancellery of Honours at Rideau Hall reviews the nominations and makes recommendations to the governor general.
 Unlike the Governor General's Northern Medal, the Polar Medal is a part of the Canadian honours system.

+Contributions for which a Canadian honour has been awarded are not eligible.
+Examples include the Alert Clasp for 180 days service at CFS Alert and the Ranger Clasp for four years honourable service with the Canadian Rangers.

+Administration of the selection process was indefinitely paused at the beginning of the COVID-19 pandemic, and no new awards have been made since 2019.